 Kevin Finn has called West Volusia home for more than 30 years.
 He has worked extensively to enhance the quality of life here.
 Kevin is a member of Friends of Thornby, The Enterprise Preservation Society Board of Directors, and is an avid history buff.
 He has collected many old and rare artifacts pertaining to the history of West Volusia County.

-For more information about Enterprise preservation and history, visit the Enterprise Preservation Society.
+For more information about Enterprise preservation and history, visit the Enterprise Museum.

 In the late 1830’s Fort Kingsbury was built in the area of Thornby Park as an outpost during the Second Seminole Indian War.
 Later, in 1841, Cornelius Taylor brought a group of about 50 people with him and founded Enterprise.
 They planted citrus trees and harvested Live Oaks for lumber to be shipped North on the St. Johns River.